 University of Central Lancashire MSc Sports Coaching graduate, Atiq-uz Zaman is working for England and Wales Cricket Board as their newly appointed England National Men's and England Lions Batting Scout.

 Atiq aspired to be an elite level coach in cricket whilst studying a Foundation Entry degree in Sports and Exercise Science.
 He was recommended to progress on to a master’s course in Sports Coaching and chose to study at UCLan.

-After graduating in 2013, Atiq went to Pakistan and worked as a Head Coach with a first-class cricket team called Sui Southern Gas Company (SSGC).
-He then worked in Pakistan Super League (PSL) as a Fielding Coach of Lahore Qalandars, as well as his role as a Fielding Coach with Pakistan Women's Cricket Team.
-Recently, Atiq worked as a Wicket Keeping Consultant at Pakistan National Cricket Academy, Lahore.
+After graduating in 2013, Atiq travelled to Pakistan and worked as a Head Coach with a first-class cricket team called Sui Southern Gas Company (SSGC).
+He then worked for the Pakistan Super League (PSL) as a Fielding Coach of Lahore Qalandars, alongside a role as a Fielding Coach with Pakistan Women's Cricket Team.

-Atiq has positive memories of his time at UCLan and expressed: “I highly recommend the MA Sports Coaching course as it helped me develop myself as a coach and I really loved the way it's taught by the tutors.
+Talking about his positive experience at University, Atiq said: “I highly recommend the MA Sports Coaching course at UCLan as it helped me develop myself as a coach and I really loved the way it's taught by the tutors.
 My favourite module was Philosophy into Practice.
 It also created opportunities for me in Pakistan as well as in the UK.”

-When asked for advice to give to students and graduates on the same career path, Atiq stated: “Don't be afraid to put your philosophy into practice.
+When asked about what advice he would give to those wanting to do something similar, Atiq said: “Don't be afraid to put your philosophy into practice.
 Be flexible enough to amend the philosophy but don't compromise it.”